Pablo Montero loses concerts by video with Maduro

 Singer Pablo Montero is just beginning to see the consequences for his professional career that his decision to attend the 59th birthday of the president of Venezuela, Nicolás Maduro, and sing him a serenade.

-In addition to the rejection that he has provoked among the Venezuelan community, as well as among various celebrities, the 47-year-old artist has lost several job options that he had scheduled in advance.
+In addition to the rejection that it has caused among the Venezuelan community, as well as among various celebrities, the 47-year-old artist has lost several job options that he had scheduled in advance.

 Play